rowletontop/file_sync_script/README.md

 The script uses the following variables to configure its behavior:

 - source_folder: The source directory to copy files from
-- destiny_folder: The destination directory to copy files to
+- destination_folder: The destination directory to copy files to
 - name_filter: The prefix to filter files by (e.g., "TEXTFILE_") LEAVE THIS "" OR "*"
 - skip_logging: The prefix to skip logging for (e.g., "SKIP_") LEAVE THIS "" OR "*"
 - extension: The file extensions to copy (e.g., ".xls", ".txt", ".pdf")